basiqio-oss/Basiq-docs/reference/BASIQ API/introduction.md

 ---
 title: Introduction to Basiq API
 excerpt: >-
-  Basiq is the API platform trusted by 200+ fintechs and banks.
-Access real-time financial data, enrich transactions, and unlock powerful insights, all with customer consent.
+  Basiq is a Consumer Data Right accredited API platform that provides the building blocks of financial services.
 deprecated: false
 hidden: false
 icon: fad fa-hand-wave